notxcain/aecor/README.md

 Also being polymorphic in effect improves the reuse of this interface, you'll see it later.

-`@wireProtocol` - is a macro annotation that automates derivation of a `WireProtocol`, which is used by Akka Runtime to encode and decode actions and corresponding responses.
+`@boopickleWireProtocol` - is a macro annotation that automates derivation of a `WireProtocol`, which is used by Akka Runtime to encode and decode actions and corresponding responses.

 We are event sourced, so let's define our events: